tech

 A gas line leak can be a serious fire hazard and prevent your water heater from working.
 Inspect all connections for leaks when gas water heaters do not produce hot water before calling a plumber or repairing them yourself with household tools.
 This process should include shutting off the main valve, letting the faucets continue to drip, and feeling all pipes for wetness or any unusual odor coming from the gas supply.

 If anything suspicious with your gas supply is found, it can be extremely dangerous.
 If you notice a “rotten egg” gas smell in your home, you might have a line leak.
-Here’s what you should do:

-• Do not attempt to use your phone until you are a safe distance from the suspected source of the leak.
+• Do not attempt to use your phone until you are at a safe distance from the suspected source of the leak.

 • Close off the gas valves at your house.